G: What do you think homeopathy is not?

 G: As the skeptics claim.

 AV: Skeptics don’t read the literature, and when they do, they don’t believe the results.
-You said that the differences are measurable between one shaken water and another, skeptics don’t know about those studies or ignore the outcome.
+You said that the differences are measurable between one shaken water bottle and another, skeptics don’t know about those studies or ignore the outcome.
 But I understand them; When you see a shaking machine at work, where the glass tube is automatically filled with water, shaken violently for a few seconds and then emptied through the bottom, after which the container is filled again at the top, shaken, emptied and this 200 times, they shake their heads.
 What the skeptic has seen is a glass tube, originally filled with the tincture of a product and then rinsed out 200 times or even 1000 times.
 The latter water is then sprayed over milk sugar granules and sold as a homeopathic medicine.
 And those are the ‘real’ homeopathic remedies that seem more reliable with their pharmaceutical dress – also for most homeopaths – than the radionic or noetic ones, while they are actually not much crazier.
 All three seem to be rituals; In the firms, ‘something’ is shaken and diluted until nothing is left and the last 2 seem to make something out of nothing.

 G: Like everything that is created.